 With providers also having to cover the expense of maintaining and upgrading the National Grid, these charges are worked into the bills you pay too.
 It's worth noting these will vary depending on the location of your business, as different zones place different levels of demand on the network, and are billed accordingly.

 These costs are applied by the Distribution Network Operators (DNO), which are companies that are licensed to distribute electricity in the UK.
 The charges are applied for a range of factors, including day and night charges and the maximum supply requirements of sites that make up the network.

-The Climate Change Levy is a tax introduced by the government that was introduced in 2001.
-Its purpose is to encourage various sectors to improve energy efficiency and cut their greenhouse gas emissions.
+The Climate Change Levy (CCL) is a tax which was introduced by the government in 2001, to encourage various sectors to improve energy efficiency and cut their greenhouse gas emissions, and paid by non-domestic energy users on a per-unit basis.

-This is often referred to as the CCL, and is a tax paid by non-domestic energy users on a per-unit basis.
-Ultimately, this is designed to act as an incentive for businesses to boost their energy efficiency credentials by reducing their carbon emissions.
+In short, this is designed to act as an incentive for businesses to boost their energy efficiency credentials by reducing their carbon emissions.

-Some companies are exempt from paying the CCL depending on the amount of renewable energy they use, although nuclear power - despite having no direct impact on carbon emissions - is subject to the charge.
+Some companies are exempt from paying the CCL, depending on the amount of renewable energy they use, although nuclear power - despite having no direct impact on carbon emissions - is subject to the charge.

 So, it's important to arrange a new commercial energy deal for your business as soon as possible.
-If you let us know your new address, we can find out the name of your current supplier.
+We can help you with this process, if you let us know your new address, we can find out the name of your current supplier.

-If you’ve recently moved your business to a new site and would like a new meter installed the best thing to do is to contact your local business energy supplier, who will install a meter and enter you into a fixed-price contract on the minimum fixed-term deal they offer.
+If you’ve recently moved your business to a new site and would like a new electricity meter or gas meter installed the best thing to do is to contact your local business energy supplier, who will install a meter and enter you into a fixed-price contract on the minimum fixed-term deal they offer.